bigbali/babel-plugin-transform-jsx-bem-attributes/README.md

     }

 You could argue that it makes the classes unnecessarily long, increasing the overall file size, and yes, that is the tradeoff.

+#### If you notice any errors or have any suggestions, feel free to reach out.